 The SEC defines an accredited investor as someone who (a) has earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR (b) has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).
 Further details are available here.

 AVG funds offer you a smart, simple way to invest in venture capital.
 We provide investors with diversified portfolios of venture investments and routinely co-invest with top VCs to access deals not available to most individuals.
-We also keep our investment minimum to $50K to make our funds accessible to a wide set of accredited investors (with a few exceptions).
+We also keep our investment minimum to $50K (higher for a few select funds) to make our funds accessible to a wide set of accredited investors.

-Prior to AVG, venture capital was not broadly available to individuals.
-VC funds are not brokerage firms, and direct investing in VC funds typically requires very large investment minimums (~$10M), with less diversification than what we offer.
+Prior to AVG, venture capital was not as broadly accessible to individuals investors.
+VC funds are not brokerage firms, and direct investing in other VC funds often requires very large investment minimums, usually with less diversification than what we offer.

 Yes.
-Our network of alumni and other VCs enables our co-investment strategy, and we regularly invest with top venture firms.
-Here are some firms we’ve invested alongside in the last year: Google Ventures, Andreessen Horowitz, Khosla Ventures, New Enterprise Associates (NEA), Kleiner Perkins, Accel Partners, 500 Startups, Sequoia Capital, FundersClub, Y Combinator, General Catalyst Partners, Bessemer Venture Partners, Greylock Partners.
+Our network of alumni and other VCs enables our co-investment strategy, and we regularly invest with established venture firms.
+Here are some firms we’ve invested alongside in the last year: Google Ventures, Accel Partners, Andreessen Horowitz, Bessemer Venture Partners, General Catalyst Partners, Khosla Ventures, New Enterprise Associates (NEA), Sequoia Capital, Y Combinator.

 We offer a streamlined process and rapid funding, don’t take Board seats or negotiate terms, and can offer the connections and resources of our community when the company has a need.